ccsalespro/duid/README.md

 select set_default_to_next_duid_block('widgets', 'id');
 ```

 `set_default_to_next_duid_block` allocates a new 2^32 row block from the ID space, creates a sequence with the appropriate min and max values, and assigns that sequence to the default value of the column.
+When a block is nearly full this function can be called again to allocate another block to the table.

 `duid_to_table` is a function that takes a DUID and returns the table name.